keedio/keedio-vagrant/README.md

 sudo su
 python /vagrant/sync-localrepo.py
 ```

+Answer "Yes" to all the repositories that you want to replicate.
+At the moment keedio-1.2 and keedio-1.2-updates.
+This will take several minutes.
+When the process is complete you can check the status of your repo by pointing your browser to http://buildoop/openbus/

 Installing third party proprietary libraries

 ```
 /vagrant/opsec-setup.sh
 ```

-Answer "Yes" to all the repositories that you want to replicate.
-At the moment keedio-1.2 and keedio-1.2-updates.
-This will take several minutes.
-When the process is complete you can check the status of your repo by pointing your browser to http://buildoop/openbus/

 Exit from the buildoop VM
 ```
 exit
 ```

-You can now start your ambari cluster
+You can now start your ambari cluster, you should always start the master machine, and a number of slaves (ambari1, ambari2, ambari3...)

 ```
 vagrant up master ambari1 ambari2